-1931.
-This new play weaves Woolf’s writing on women with her polemic essay A Room of One’s Own, delivering a powerful critique of patriarchy with glimpses into her own vulnerable mind.
-It includes beautifully framed observations from Woolf’s novels; Orlando, one of the first transgender novels, To the Lighthouse and A Room of One’s Own which inspired the Bechdel Test, heralded ‘Anon’ as a woman writer and introduced us to the concept of ‘Shakespeare’s Sister’.
+This compelling new play weaves Woolf’s iconic writing on women with her polemic essay A Room of One’s Own, delivering a powerful critique of patriarchy with glimpses into her vulnerable mind.
+Drawing from Woolf’s novels; Orlando, one of the first transgender novels, To the Lighthouse and A Room of One’s Own which inspired the Bechdel Test, heralded ‘Anon’ as a woman writer and introduced us to the concept of ‘Shakespeare’s Sister’.

-It feels timely to revisit Woolf ‘s writing, as the current wave of misogyny rises, this first-wave feminist’s voice still resonates, celebrating women winning their freedom in literature, in life and in love.
+As the current wave of misogyny rises, this first-wave feminist’s voice resonates, celebrating women winning their freedom in literature, in life and in love.

-Written and performed by Lucy Stevens who returns to the Drawing room following her 5 Star reviewed run of Gertrude Lawrence: A lovely way to spend an evening in 2023, which went on to a Sold Out run Off-Broadway in 2025. www.lucystevens.com.
+Written and performed by Lucy Stevens who returns to the Assembly Rooms after her 5-star-review run of Gertrude Lawrence: A lovely way to spend an evening (2023) and her sold-out run in New York at 59E59 Theaters’ Brits Off-Broadway Festival (2025).

 To receive Lucy’s Newsletter with information about shows, tours and future performances (sent out two times a year) please add your email below.